LimeTray/spot-handler-service/README.md

 Steps:
 - Register cloudwatch event for spot interruption
-- Mark target as sns for notification
+- Mark target as sns for notification, Add notice url to sns and check for incomming request log. use confirmation link from message body gor confirmation
 - Subscribe http call to service.
 Can depend on sqs as this might delay the request.
 - Use notice api to confirm request and process notification
 - To enable kubectl on pod, allow access to kube config from node and install kubectl on pod